-Quay Wetlands is a little-known green space in Connah’s Quay, consisting mainly of willow woodland with sparse oak, ash and hazel trees.
+The project will focus on the Quay Wetlands, a little-known green space in Connah’s Quay, consisting mainly of willow woodland with sparse oak, ash and hazel trees.
 Currently, there are a few footpaths and some areas of boardwalk, which provide access throughout the woodland.
 As the name ‘Quay Wetlands’ suggests, the ground is extremely wet in some places, some of the footpaths are very churned-up and muddy, only really passable with good boots or wellies.

-With the help of our fantastic volunteer group from the Our Back Yard project, we are working on clearing back overgrown sections of bramble and rosebay willowherb.
+With the help of the fantastic volunteer group from the Our Back Yard project in Connah’s Quay, Groundwork North Wales are working on clearing back overgrown sections of bramble and rosebay willowherb.
 This work is opening up new sections of path to take the pressure off the existing paths and provide alternate routes through the green spaces.
-We are also clearing the way for the installation of a boardwalk.
-We hope that by improving the access here, we will enable residents to have an accessible recreational area and allow them to use it as a gateway to get through to the wider countryside.
+Improving the access here, will enable residents to have an accessible recreational area and allow them to use it as a gateway to get through to the wider countryside.